GeorgeOsborn97/Project_2_Touch_type_Game/README.md

    - What was the outcome?
 The form was removed and all the new elements were added correctly with the correct styling.
    - Fixes?
 None required.
 * The countdown starts on play:
    - What was expected?
-When the play button is interacted with the h1 elements content changes to a 5 and then reduces by 1 in set interval until it hits 0 where in the p is removed, and the title is restyled and says 'GO!'/
+When the play button is interacted with, the h1 elements content changes to a 5 and then reduces by 1 in set interval until it hits 0 where in the p is removed, and the title is restyled and says 'GO!'.
    - How it was tested?
 The play button was clicked.
    - What was the outcome?
 The Countdown initiated as expected and at the end of the countdown the relevant elements were removed and or restyled correctly.
    - Fixes?
 None required.